 Michigan State's Jonathan Smith and Tom Izzo just met, but their story is familiar

-EAST LANSING — Tom Izzo sat down to dinner with Jonathan Smith and his family Sunday night, hours after the new Michigan State football coach arrived in town.
+EAST LANSING — Tom Izzo sat down to dinner with Jonathan Smith and his family Sunday, hours after the new Michigan State football coach arrived in town.

 He sat across the table as Smith told his journey of how he got here.
 And Izzo liked what he heard in their hour-and-a-half introduction.